Happy New Year

 This ability to relax has saved my life many times and it has also gotten me in a little bit of the wrong kind of trouble along the way!

 I decided to use ritual to crack time open.
-I wanted space to nurture my tendency to relax and have the support I need to look at the wrong kind of trouble that has been troubling me.
+I wanted space to nurture my tendency to relax and have the support I need to look at the wrong kind of trouble I’ve been getting into.

 What would I do differently?
 When can I relax?
 Could I bring these new ideas to life?